 I had to give her permission to talk to someone else.

 Again, I want to say that this is a continual thing for me to live these out, and the truth is that I do it imperfectly.
-Everyday this is hard work, but it is so worth it.
-I break these pieces of advice often but I continue to get better.
-This is not an all-inclusive list, but these are the things that stood out the most for me.
+Every day this is hard work, but it is so worth it.
+I break these pieces of advice often yet I continue to get better.
+This is not an all-inclusive list, rather these are the things that stood out the most for me.
 Know that through God’s grace nothing is impossible.
 You can be a support to your spouse who deals with depression.
-You can see victory in the life of your family.
+There can be victory in the life of your family.

 You can live with real joy!